AY2324S2-CS2113T-T09-2/tp/docs/DeveloperGuide.md

 <!-- TODO: Create the Class diagram for the Parser package/component -->

 API: [`Parser.java`](https://github.com/AY2324S2-CS2113T-T09-2/tp/blob/master/src/main/java/seedu/binbash/parser/Parser.java)

+The `Parser` component plays a vital role in interpreting user input and facilitating interaction with the application.
+It serves as the bridge between user commands and actionable operations within the system.
+Here's an overview of its functionalities:

+- **Command Interpretation**: The `Parser` analyzes user input to identify the corresponding commands and parameters, ensuring accurate command interpretation.

+- **Command Delegation**: Once user commands are identified, the `Parser` delegates command execution to the appropriate command handlers, ensuring seamless operation flow.

+- **Error Handling**: In cases of invalid or malformed input, the `Parser` provides informative error messages, guiding users towards correct command usage.

+- **Integration Support**: Designed with modularity in mind, the `Parser` facilitates integration with other system components, promoting extensibility and maintainability.

+By effectively parsing user commands and translating them into actionable tasks, the `Parser` enhances the overall usability and functionality of the application.

 Below shows the sequence diagram of a `Parser` parsing user input, to return the corresponding `Command`.